#38 Difference Between Envy and Jealousy: Transforming Bitterness into Faith

 Breaking the Chains of Comparison

 Comparison is something we all struggle with.
 It creeps in quietly, making us question whether we’re good enough, whether we’re behind, or whether God has forgotten about us.
-All we need to do is, take a peek in front of us and see what God has given us in life and what he still can do.
+All we need to do is take a peek in front of us and see what God has given us in life and what He still can do.
+Jealousy in relationships often grows from comparisons, making us anxious about what we might lose or fail to achieve.

 God asks us to be patient and embrace trust instead.
-Believe that the life you are destined towards might be greater than what you have crafted in your wildest dreams or even in comparison to the expectation behind it.
+Believe that the life you are destined toward might be greater than what you have crafted in your wildest dreams or even in comparison to the expectation behind it.
+How to deal with jealousy is rooted in trust, patience, and contentment, as God has a plan uniquely for us.

 Contentment Comes From Trusting God, Not From Having More